 1. Get Some Sleep

-Of course, we don't recommend being irresponsible, but that is something you should have thought about last night!
+If your hangover is really bad you might need to cancel whatever obligation you have this morning.
+Of course, that is not a recommendation to be irresponsible, but that's something you should have thought about last night!
 Whoever you need to call, you will likely sound so bad on the phone that they may just believe your excuse.
 (That's assuming they didn't see you at the bar last night—then this is a very bad idea.)

-2. Drink Water or Juice
+2. Drink Water

+Water is the first thing you should be drinking this morning.
+The alcohol you drank last night dehydrated your body and the best way to feel better is to rehydrate it.
 Have a glass right when you wake up and continue pouring yourself a fresh one over the next few hours.
-Just be sure not to overdo it because slamming too much water can make you feel worse.
+Just be sure not to overdo it because too much water can make you feel worse.
 Go slow, but keep the water flowing.

-Tip: For a quick pick-me-up, add a little lemon juice to a cup of warm water.
+For a quick pick-me-up, add a little lemon juice to a cup of warm water.
 Add ginger if you have it to help with nausea.
 This is one of the easiest and most effective restorative drinks you can make.

-3. Avoid Caffeine
+3. Avoid Excessive Caffeine